fredconte-code/ResourceFlow/SERVER-MANAGEMENT.md

 ## Troubleshooting

 ### "start script not found" Error
-Make sure you're in the Resource Scheduler directory when using the commands.
+Make sure you're in the ResourceFlow directory when using the commands.

 ### Port Already in Use
 If you get port conflicts, use the `restart` command to stop and restart the servers.